Is Maintenance Involved in Your SMS?

 The Accountable Executive’s Role in SMS

 One of the most obvious symptoms of a good safety culture in any organization is the attitude of the accountable executive.
-By definition within the SMS the accountable executive, amongst other things, is the only person who has the authority to accept residual risk, therefore is fully committed to an active participation in all aspects of the SMS.
+By definition within the SMS, the accountable executive holds ultimate responsibility for accepting residual risk but may delegate this authority depending on the organization’s size and structure.
+Regardless of delegation, the AE is fully committed to overseeing and supporting all aspects of the SMS to ensure its effectiveness.
 This therefore includes maintenance, and to give him the information he needs full and complete documentation of all safety/maintenance issues is as important as operational safety issues.

 Evaluating SMS Engagement in Your Maintenance Department